 Contact Us

 If you are considering treatment for Dupuytren’s disease, the University of Michigan hand surgeons will guide you, from consultation to recovery, to the best procedures for your individual needs.
 Our hand surgeons have dual appointments in Orthopaedic and Plastic Surgery with a specialization in Hand.
-Patients may be seen in the Orthopaedic Clinic or the Plastic Surgery Clinic for treatment of hand conditions, or referred to Physical Medicine and Rehabilitation for non-surgical treatment.
+Patients may be seen in the Orthopaedic Clinic or the Plastic Surgery Clinic for treatment of hand conditions including XIAFLEX or may be referred to Physical Medicine and Rehabilitation for other non-surgical treatments.

 Visit the Make an Appointment at the Comprehensive Hand Center page for contact information for both surgical and non-surgical treatment teams.